 Occupied Office Refurbishment

-Minimising disruption is probably the main reason you are considering remaining in your office during your refurbishment project.
-This saves the massive disruption that comes with relocating your entire staff and office - whether temporarily during the works or permanently.
+Minimising disruption may well be the main reason you are considering remaining in your office during your refurbishment project.
+This saves having to relocate your entire staff and office while the work is done.

-To minimise these problems, ensure there is adequate separation between the areas where the works are carried out and your operating office.
-Temporary partitioning is helpful as this not only creates a complete separation between the 2 areas but also reduces noise levels.
-The most disruptive of works should be done outside of your working hours so that your people can be as productive as possible.
+To minimise these problems, ensure there is adequate separation between the areas where the works are carried out and your people.
+Temporary partitioning is necessary to create a separation between the areas and reduce noise levels.
+The most disruptive work should be done outside of your working hours so that your people can be as productive as possible.

 2) Health & Safety